-- The curriculum vitae/resume of the individual(s) to be mentored. - A career development plan for the mentee(s). - A description of the use of resources for the mentoring enterprise, such as research work space and equipment, statistical software, and other research support. - A description of the availability of activities (including classes, seminars, and informal opportunities) for interaction with other scientists. - Training in career skills, such as grant-writing and effective presentations. - A statement that at least one peer-reviewed journal article that comes from the project will be first authored by the mentee(s).
+- The curriculum vitae/resume of the individual(s) to be mentored; - A career development plan for the mentee(s); - A description of the use of resources for the mentoring enterprise, such as research work space and equipment, statistical software, and other research support; - A description of the availability of activities (including classes, seminars, and informal opportunities) for interaction with other scientists or researchers; - Training in career skills, such as grant-writing and effective presentations; and - A statement that at least one peer-reviewed journal article that comes from the project will be first authored by the mentee(s).

-2. W.E.B.
+W.E.B.
 Du Bois Fellowship for Research on Race and Crime

-Prospective scholars from all social, behavioral, and other disciplines are welcome to apply.
+Prospective scholars from all social and behavioral sciences, and other disciplines, are welcome to apply.
 Applicants must:

-- Possess a terminal degree in their respective field. - Not have been awarded tenure by December 30, 2017.
+- Possess a terminal degree in their respective field; - Not have been awarded tenure by December 31, 2018.

-NIJ is soliciting proposals for Fellowships from researchers who are early in their careers, to conduct qualitative and/or quantitative research that may be limited to secondary data analysis.
-This category offers talented researchers - who lack experience as a principal investigator - an opportunity to elevate independently generated research and ideas to the level of national discussion.
-Fellowship applicants may propose a short-term residency at NIJ with a clear justification including proposed activities that would support their research goals; however, residency is not a Fellowship requirement and security clearance must be completed before residency may begin.
-No additional funds are available to support travel, living expenses, or other costs associated with a residency that should be detailed in the budget application.
+NIJ is soliciting proposals for Fellowships from researchers, who are early in their careers, to conduct qualitative and/or quantitative research that may include secondary data analysis.
+This category offers talented researchers an opportunity to elevate independently generated research and ideas to the level of national discussion.
+In this funding category, first time grant recipients are encouraged to apply.
+Fellowship applicants have the option of proposing a short-term residency at NIJ; however, residency is not a Fellowship requirement and security clearance must be completed before residency may begin.